freesky-edward/blogclub/tech/post/2017-09-23-Running-the-kubernetes-on-OpenStack-step-by-step.md

 ```

 ###  4 Configure the Network
-There are lots of special requirements(hardware, software, network, performance, etc) about the environment for the kubernetes running on the openstack nova instance.
+There are lots of special requirements(hardware, software, network, performance, etc) about the environment for the Kubernetes running on the openstack nova instance.
 The network of this nova instance must be able to access the public network.
-We need the public network to install the single node kubernetes and its dependencies in this instance.
+We need the public network to install the single node Kubernetes and its dependencies in this instance.
 To see more detail information about how to configure the Neutron network for the virtual machines accessing the public network, we can read this article: [The configuration of OpenStack Neutron](http://www.cnblogs.com/edisonxiang/p/7365627.html).

 Import envionment variables for OpenStack clients: